-Non Adjusting Events After the Reporting Period
+Non Adjusting Event After the Reporting Period .

 From 1st April the new arrangements for the retention of business rates come in to effect.
 Local Authorities will assume the liability for refunding ratepayers who have successfully appealed against the rateable value of their properties on the rating list.
 A provision will be required to be recognised in the accounts for the Councils share of these amounts for 2012/13 and prior years.
-The estimate for provision is estimated to be £2.030m.
+The estimate for provision is estimated to be £2.030m

 Three schools will become Academies from July 2013.
-These schools assets are currently reflected in the Council's Balance Sheet.
-Our judgement in respect of these schools are that where we retain legal ownership and title we also retain the balance of risks and rewards.
+These schools assets are currently reflected in the Councils Balance Sheet.
+Our judgement in respect of these schools are that where we retain legal ownership and title is that we also retain the balance of risks and rewards.
 Therefore, these assets will remain on the Councils Balance Sheet until legal ownership is transferred to the Academies.
-The value of Land & Buildings of the schools transferring to Academies is £13.3m.

-From April 2013 the Council will be provided with a ring fenced Public Health grant £8.255m to discharge Public Health responsibilities being transferred from Hartlepool Primary Care Trust.
+From April 2013 The Council will be provided with a ring fenced Public Health grant £8.255m to discharge the new public health responsibilities being transferred from Hartlepool Primary Care Trust.